 Sharing with other youth providers in London

-Isledon Arts run Lift, Platform and Rose Bowl youth hubs.
-When you give your information to one of these it will automatically be accessed by other two hubs as we all use the same database.
+Isledon Arts run Lift and Rose Bowl youth hubs.
+When you give your information to one of these it will automatically be accessed by the other hubs as we all use the same database.

 It is also possible for us to potentially share your information with other local youth providers if they are using a digital tool called I’m Here.
 This means that if you tell us a change in your information, for example a new mobile phone number, then you will not need to tell every provider.
 It could also make it easier to sign up to different services more quickly and easily.